Standard Norm Varieties for Milnor Symbols mod p: Symmetric Powers

 \section{Symmetric Powers}

-Throughout this paper, $p$ is a prime and $k$ is the base field of characteristic 0 containing the $p$-th roots of unity.
-We fix an n-tuple $(a_{1},...,a_{n}), a_{i} \in k$ such that the symbol $\{a_{1},...,a_{n}\}$ is nontrivial in the Milnor $K$-group $K^{M}_{n}(k)/p$.
-Associated to this symbol are the following notions.
+Throughout this paper, $p$ is a prime and $k$ is a base field of characteristic $0$ containing the $p^{\text{th}}$ roots of unity.
+Associated to each nontrivial Milnor symbol $\{a_1,..., a_n\}$ in $K^M_n(k)/p$ are the following notions.
+A general reference for Milnor K-theory is \cite{MilnorAK-TandQF}.

-\dfn A field extension $L/k$ is called a splitting field for $\{a_{1},...,a_{n}\}$ if $\{a_{1},...,a_{n}\} = 0$ in $K^{M}_{n}(L)/p$.
+\dfn A field extension $L/k$ is called a {\it splitting field} for $\{a_1,..., a_n\}$ if $\{a_1,..., a_n\} = 0$ in $K^M_n(L)/p$.